 A: Responses will vary.
 Students may be able to predict that any activity that releases greenhouse gases is a cause of climate change.
-These activities include burning fuel for heat, to move vehicles, and to power other machines.
+These activities include burning fuel to heat buildings, to move vehicles, and to power other machines.
+People also burn fossil fuels to produce the intense heat needed to manufacture certain materials, such as cement.